Nevada's Burning Man festival celebrates 25th year

 There is nothing to buy on the remote expanse of sand about 120 miles north of Reno, save precious coffee and bags of ice, and few rules beyond protecting health and safety, and active participation in the ever-evolving community formation.

-Though the event has grown each year, it's those principals that keep people like 52-year-old Michael Marin coming back for more.
+Though the event has grown each year, it's those principles that keep people like 52-year-old Michael Marin coming back for more.

 "It is such a blessed relief to be accepted on your own terms without expectations to be anything else," he said.